 I work in the office every afternoon from 1.00 – 4.30pm and am happy to help with any queries you may have.

 I started my career in Sheffield as a teacher of geography and became head of department in two schools.
 I was involved in two major national curriculum development projects and also wrote the Key Stage 3 geography series ‘Geography 2000’.
 After a brief spell as a Lecturer in Education at Sheffield University I moved on to deputy headship in Kirklees followed by my first headship of King James’s School in Huddersfield.
 I later moved on to be Principal of Ossett Academy in Wakefield.
 During this time, I acted as a National Leader in Education.
-My current role is CEO of Consilium Academies.
+I stepped down from my position of CEO of Consilium Academies in August 2019.

-I have been a trustee of the Geographical Association, am a former member of the CST (formerly FASNA) Board and sit on the Head Teacher Board for Lancashire and West Yorkshire.
-I am the Senior QAO of NTA (formerly NIPT), overseeing the work of our QA Officers.
+I have been a trustee of the Geographical Association, am a former member of the CST Board and was formerly on the Head Teacher Board for Lancashire and West Yorkshire.
+I am the Senior Education Adviser of NTA, overseeing the work of our QA Officers and am a Fellow of the Chartered College for Teaching (FCCT).

 I have been with the NTA team from almost the beginning and have visited many NTA schools conducting QA visits, have read numerous assessments and have had the privilege of meeting many of the NQT Coordinators at training sessions across the country.